jcjorel/clonesquad-ec2-pet-autoscaler/docs/SCALING.md

 # Vertical scaling

-The Vertical scaling is fully controlled by a single configuration key [`ec2.schedule.verticalscale.instance_type_distribution`](CONFIGURATION_REFERENCE.md#ec2scheduleverticalscaleinstance_type_distribution) that defines a policy linked to fleet instance types, billing model and instance duties.
+The Vertical scaling is fully controlled by a single configuration key [`ec2.schedule.verticalscale.instance_type_distribution`](CONFIGURATION_REFERENCE.md#ec2scheduleverticalscaleinstance_type_distribution) (and [`subfleet.<subfleetname>.ec2.schedule.verticalscale.instance_type_distribution`](CONFIGURATION_REFERENCE.md#subfleetsubfleetnameec2scheduleverticalscaleinstance_type_distribution) for subfleets) that defines a policy linked to fleet instance types, billing model and instance duties.

-It can be used to favor Spot instances over On-Demand for instance or flag some instances as 'LightHouse' ones.
+It can be used to favor Spot instances over On-Demand as example or flag some instances as 'LightHouse' ones.

 When activated, the LightHouse mode will inform the vertical scaler that some instances have a special duty: LightHouse instances are designed to be small and so inexpensive.
 They are designed to 'Keep-the-light-on' when the Fleet has very limited activity.